bbauska/front-end-web-ui/README.md

 In this approach, the entire web application is organized into three different layers.

-The **presentation layer**, which is concerned with delivering to the user.
+The <b>presentation layer</b>, which is concerned with delivering to the user.

 This is usually the UI-related concerns that are dealt with at the presentation layer.